TamirSharif/websitescaffold/README.md

 ### `npm run build`

 Builds the app for production to the `build` folder.\
+### **Firebase deploy does not use this folder automatically when deploying, remember to change it when asked.
+Also, remember to set it up as a single page app.**
 It correctly bundles React in production mode and optimizes the build for the best performance.

 The build is minified and the filenames include the hashes.\